 Report (ROA): The SIC received a request of assistance from the Lebanese General Prosecutor regarding four Lebanese nationals accused of drug trafficking.

 Analysis and Investigation: A search of the SIC database revealed that two of the four suspects were subject to previous investigations relating to drug trafficking.
 At the time, the SIC identified and froze related bank accounts and forwarded the matter to the General Prosecutor for further investigation.
 With the new ROA at hand, the SIC circulated the names of the other two suspects

-Subsequent Measures: The SIC decided to freeze the balances of the identified accounts, placed an encumbrance on all properties owned by the suspect, requested from all money remittance companies not to perform any transaction for the suspect and forwarded the findings to the Lebanese General prosecutor.
+Subsequent Measures: The SIC decided to place an encumbrance on the real estate and vehicle, and also requested from all money remittance companies not to perform future transactions for the suspects.
+The findings were forwarded to the General Prosecutor for further investigation.